Free SSL Vs. Paid SSL Certificate

 Security for online users is, to say the least, very important.
-We’re in quite a scary time, where hackers and fraudulent activity online are becoming ever growing issues every single day.
-We really don’t mean to scare you, that being said, we do believe that we website owners should use this concern to help them.
+We’re in quite a scary time, where hackers and fraudulent activity online are becoming ever-growing issues every single day.
+We really don’t mean to scare you.
+That being said, we do believe that website owners should use this concern to help them.
 An SSL certificate has become almost necessary for any website now, being used as an incomparable weapon against any suspicious activity online, as well as helping with your search engine rankings.
 Not bad.

-Basically, an SSL certificate binds together a domain name with the identity of your organisation, think, the name of your company or location.
+Basically, an SSL certificate binds together a domain name with your organization’s identity, think, the name of your company or location.
 When you have installed your SSL certificate on a web server, it will activate the padlock, allowing secure connections from a web server to a browser.

-You can check if a website has an SSL certificate by looking at the address bar, once on the website.
+You can check if a website has an SSL certificate by looking at the address bar once on the website.
 If you see a padlock, then the browser connection to the server is secure.
-If it says “not secure”, it does not have an SSL certificate.
-An SSL certificate will protect all your sensitive information, things like credit card information, passwords, and usernames.
+If it says “not secure,” it does not have an SSL certificate.
+An SSL certificate will protect all your sensitive information, including credit card information, passwords, and usernames.
 Many users will, rightly, opt to not stay on websites that are not secure too.

 What is a free SSL certificate?